How to free up RAM: 15+ effective methods for Windows and Mac

 3. Install more RAM

-While this option can be pricey depending on the device you use and how much RAM you want to install, if you’re constantly running low on memory this might be your only viable option.
-Ultimately, you probably won’t regret it when you see your computer’s performance significantly improve.
+While this option can be expensive depending on the device you use and how much RAM you want to install, it might be your only viable option if you’re constantly running low on memory.

 Can I download more RAM?